ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials/01_install_from_docker.md

 * Examples:
 ```
 # example 1
-docker build -t atomsci-ampl .       # by default, `latest` will be the tag
+docker build -t atomsci-ampl .       # by default, "latest" will be the tag

 # or
 # example 2